 12. Gibanica (Pastry Filled With Cheese And Fruit)

 Wow!
-This magnificent Montenegro dish is a must-have for dinner.
+This magnificent Montenegro dish is a must-have dessert for your dinner parties.
 The dish is a sophisticated pastry with different fruit layers.
 The layer can be any kind of fruit you love.
-Apricot, strawberries, and raspberries, to name a few.
+Apricots, strawberries, and raspberries, to name a few.

 Gibanica is believed to originate in Serbia.
 Its name actually comes from the Serbian verb ‘gibati’, which means ‘to fold’ in English.
 You can have this dessert for breakfast or as a finisher for your dinner table.